FabmanHQ/fabman-api/sections/bridges.md

 If the submitted `configVersion` is outdated (or `null`/`0`), the response will contain the current bridge configuration in the `config` field.
 In contains (among other things):

-* The `configVersion` of this configuration
+* the `configVersion` for this configuration
-* The type of equipment the bridge is connected to (Laser cutter, door, 3D printer, …)
+* the type of equipment the bridge is connected to (Laser cutter, door, 3D printer, …)
-* The current name of the equipment
+* the current name of the equipment
 * I/O pin and relais configuration
-* Safety settings such as dead man intervals
+* safety settings such as dead man intervals

 See the [/heartbeat](https://fabman.io/api/v1/documentation/#!/bridge/postBridgeHeartbeat) or [/access](https://fabman.io/api/v1/documentation/#!/bridge/postBridgeAccess) endpoint documentation for details.